 Ken Drexler, Reference Specialist, Researcher and Reference Services Division

 Last Updated: July 22, 2021

 President Thomas Jefferson sent a secret message to Congress on January 18, 1803, asking for “the appropriation of two thousand five hundred dollars, for the purpose of extending the external commerce of the United States.”
 This money was used to fund the Lewis & Clark expedition.
-Jefferson made the request in a secret message in order to hide his intentions from his political enemies in the Federalist Party.
+Jefferson made the request in a secret message in order to hide his true intentions from the governments of Spain, France, and Great Britain.